Rosi at The Beaumont

 Restaurant Gordon Ramsay High and Lucky Cat, Bishopsgate

-Down on level 59, Bread Street Kitchen and Bar by Gordon Ramsay will serve the chain’s signature dishes, cocktails, and an afternoon tea experience.
+Down on level 59, Bread Street Kitchen and Bar by Gordon Ramsay serves the chain’s signature dishes, cocktails, and an afternoon tea experience.
 Finally, new for 2025, is a collaboration with Hexclad Academy, where culinary enthusiasts can hone skills from pasta making to mixology, and perfecting the classic beef Wellington.
 That’s date night, your next work party or friendly get-together sorted.

-Projected opening: 3 February 2025
+Opening: 3 February 2025

 Address: 22 Bishopsgate, EC2N 4AJ